 Travel Tats App

 This project was created for CareerFoundry’s UX Design Immersion course in 2020.
+The project brief was to create an app that allows users to find tattoo artists and inspiration.
 The objective was broad, so I chose to narrow my focus to users who have an interest in tattooing outside their home country.

 - Objective: Design a mobile app for searching and collecting tattoo design inspiration and artists.